ensdomains/docs/ens-improvement-proposals/ensip-17-evmchain-reverse-resolution.md

 ### Resolving Primary ENS Names by a dapp

-* If a dapp has a connected user it SHOULD first check the chainId of the user
+1) If a dapp has a connected user it SHOULD first check the chainId of the user
-* If the chainId is not 1, it SHOULD then construct the ENS name [address].[evmChainCoinType].reverse to obtain the primary ENS name of the user.
-If none is found, it SHOULD assume that the user has no primary ENS name set
+2) If the chainId is not 1, it SHOULD then construct the ENS name [address].[evmChainCoinType].reverse to obtain the primary ENS name of the user.
+3) If none is found, it SHOULD check check mainnet [address].default.reverse
-* If the dapp finds an ENS name, it MUST first check the forward resolution.
+4) If the dapp finds an ENS name, it MUST first check the forward resolution.
 The forward resolution MUST match the same coin type as the chain id that the user.

-* The dapp MUST NOT use mainnet even if the Primary ENS name has not been set on that chain, and must instead show the address.
+Note: The dapp MUST NOT use mainnet even if the Primary ENS name has not been set on that chain or as a default, and must instead show the address.

 ### Resolving an avatar by a dapp on L2